Rendy Saputra

-Rendy Saputra (born 16 September 1989) is an Indonesian professional footballer who plays as a left-back for Liga 1 club PS Barito Putera.
-Previously he played for Persiraja.
+Rendy Saputra (born 16 September 1989) is an Indonesian professional footballer who plays as a left-back for Persipal Palu.
+Previously he played for Barito Putera.

 Club career

 Persibo

 In 2010, he joined Persibo Bojonegoro to play in Indonesian Premier League.
 In 2013 he left the club.

 Persik

 He joined Persik Kediri in 2014 to play in Indonesia Super League.
 He spent 1 year in this club.

 Persiba

 He was signed by Persiba Balikpapan in 2015.
 However, later in this year, Indonesian Leagues were suspended after only 1 league game, hence, he did not play any game.

 PSCS Cilacap

 In 2016, PSCS Cilacap signed him to play with them in ISC B. He helped the team to won the league, and scored in the final match.

 Persegres

 In 2017, he moved to Persegres to play with them in Liga 1.
 However he failed to help the team to avoid relegation by the end of the season.